15-day trial

 • Strengthening and mobility exercises: Once acute pain decreases, strengthening and mobility exercises can help restore muscle function and prevent future contractures.

-• Pressotherapy: This treatment uses air pressure to improve circulation and lymph flow, helping reduce inflammation and promote muscle recovery.
+• Compression Therapy: This treatment uses air pressure to improve circulation and lymph flow, helping reduce inflammation and promote muscle recovery.

 • Physiotherapy: A physiotherapist can design a personalized treatment program that includes manual techniques, specific exercises, and advice to prevent future injuries.

-• Adequate hydration and nutrition: Staying well hydrated and ensuring a balanced diet rich in minerals and vitamins can help in recovery and optimal muscle function.
+• Adequate hydration and nutrition: Staying well hydrated and ensuring a balanced diet rich in minerals and vitamins can aid recovery and optimal muscle function.

-• Adequate rest: Allowing the affected muscle to rest is crucial for effective recovery.
-Avoid activities that may aggravate the contracture until it has significantly improved.
+• Proper rest: Allowing the affected muscle to rest is crucial for effective recovery.
+Avoid activities that may worsen the contracture until it has significantly improved.

 How to prevent a contracture in the legs?